jamieadams-nerd/cryptography/README.md

 Where possible, [post-quantum](PQC/README.md) examples include reference usage or configuration guidance.
 In some cases, traditional algorithms and post-quantum algorithms are discussed side by side to show how newer approaches can be integrated to satisfy the same security objectives as existing cryptographic mechanisms, even as validation programs such as FIPS evolve over time.

-This repository is intended for engineers working in regulated or high-assurance environments.
-It is not a collection of minimal demonstrations.
-The goal is to support correct implementation, standards compliance, and long-term maintainability.

-Readers can expect clear explanations, readable examples, operating system and service configuration guidance, and references to relevant standards and security controls that explain what each cryptographic technique protects, how it is applied, and why it is appropriate in real-world systems.